habib13352/TrendSpire/ai_loop/GOALS.md

 Unit tests now cover `agent_loop.run()` and `context_builder.load_context()` to ensure memory is included when available and ignored when missing.

+## ✅ Phase 3.0 – Patch Quality Checks
+Sanity checks reject empty diffs and the planner can return multiple plan options for the coder to consider.

-Future phases (3‑5) will expand multi‑step reasoning, trend analysis and automated pull requests.
+Future phases (4‑5) will expand multi‑step reasoning, trend analysis and automated pull requests.